![]() |

 Indian Blanket and Lazy Daisy color up the hills.
 More wildflowers

 The RO was later purchased by William Lewis after Mr. Rowe died on the Titanic.
 William and his son Will were both known as astute cattlemen and they built large land holdings in the eastern Panhandle.
 Both men died in the 1950's.
 The Lewis Family continued operations under the capable management of Frank Derrick and Vera Lewis, Will's widow.
-The Lewis family sold the remaining RO Ranch in the teens.
-The O'Brien family had purchased the eastern part of the RO Ranch from three different owners in several different purchases.
+Part of the original RO Ranch is still owned by the Lewis family.
+The O'Brien family purchased the eastern part of the RO Ranch from three different owners in several different purchases.

 Gathering Peavine